vincentLiuxiang/lu/readme.md

 ```
-* In the last middleware, no matter what type of the middleware, **do not call** ```next```, or, lu will response a 404 statusCode and a "Not Found" string body.
+* In the last middleware, no matter what type of the middleware,  if you call ```next```, lu will response a 404 statusCode and a "Not Found" string body.
 Because, there is no middleware after the last middleware.

 ```go
     app.Use("/foo",func(ctx *fasthttp.RequestCtx, next func(error)){